 Gorjan Radevski

-I am a Research Consultant with the Human-Centric AI group at NEC Labs Europe (since November 2023), where I work on topics such as Large Language Models (LLMs), Retrieval-Augmented Generation (RAG), reasoning, and LLM agents.
+I am a Research Consultant with the Human-Centric AI group at NEC Labs Europe (since November 2023), where I work on topics related to Large Language Models (LLMs), specifically on improving their alignment, reasoning, and interpretability.

-In the past, I did Machine Learning research internships at:
+In the past, I did Machine Learning internships at:

 -

-NEC Labs Europe: Collaborated with Kiril Gashteovski, Carolin Lawrence, and Goran Glavas, leading to a publication at EMNLP 2023: Linking Surface Facts to Large-Scale Knowledge Graphs.
+NEC Labs Europe: Worked with Kiril Gashteovski, Carolin Lawrence, and Goran Glavas, leading to a publication at EMNLP 2023: Linking Surface Facts to Large-Scale Knowledge Graphs.

 -